Registration

 Earth Science

-Earth science includes many different disciplines that come together to explain the ways in which the world operates around us.
-In Earth science, students study astronomy, geology, oceanography, meteorology and environmental science.
-Students learn skills in this class that equip them with an understanding for a world filled with natural disasters, changing climate, and new discoveries.
-In Earth Science, students learn to conduct internet research on topics such as global warming, water shortages, earthquakes, ozone depletion, and natural disasters which are pertinent to the world in which they live.
+Earth Science incorporates several disciplines to explain how the world operates around us.
+In Earth Science, students study astronomy, geology, oceanography, meteorology, and environmental science.
+Students learn skills to understand information and problem solve solutions in a world filled with ever changing data and discoveries.
+Students will conduct internet research on topics such as global warming, water shortages, earthquakes, ozone depletion, and natural disasters which are pertinent to the world in which they live.

 Biology